Makesesama/req_vcr/docs/SECURITY.md

 ## Summary

+1. **Use `redact_cassette` macro** for automatic, programmatic redaction
-1. **Automatic redaction** handles common auth patterns
+2. **Automatic redaction** handles common auth patterns by default
+3. **Named redactors** provide consistency across your test suite
-2. **Review cassettes** before committing
+4. **Review cassettes** before committing (even with automatic redaction)
-3. **Use environment variables** for secrets in tests
+5. **Use environment variables** for secrets in tests
-4. **Add pre-commit hooks** to catch leaks
+6. **Add pre-commit hooks** to catch leaks
-5. **Rotate secrets** if leaked
+7. **Rotate secrets** if leaked

-For most projects, Reqord's automatic redaction is sufficient.
-For projects using custom auth names, combine automatic redaction with manual review and custom sanitization.
+For most projects, combine Reqord's built-in automatic redaction with the `redact_cassette` macro for application-specific sensitive data.
+This provides comprehensive protection without manual cassette editing.